brodieberger/SF6Scraper/README.md

 # SF6Scraper
 (Future) Open source web application for scraping and displaying Street Fighter 6 profile data from streetfighter.com/6/buckler/.

-Plans are to make it display interesting statistics about a chosen player's MR. Including MR history shown with a line graph, MR win loss ratio against each character, ect...

 As of right now, this project is very unfinished.
-But you can try running it yourself, or click [here](https://github.com/user-attachments/assets/a1449e8f-551d-4486-a277-01d8601f21fc) for a demo!

-Note that if you are running it yourself, you will need to add a Capcom account email address and password, as the information on streetfighter.com cannot be accessed without an account linked to the game.
+But you can try running it yourself, which you will need to add a Capcom account email address and password, as the information on streetfighter.com cannot be accessed without an account linked to the game.

+Alternatively, you can access a demo at https://www.brodieberger.com/streetfighter/.
+The scraper is currentlly offline, but some accounts are still saved.
+As an example, you can try the following ID: 1711733433